-Completed application and all documents required (50 points) must be received by May 15 @ 5pm.
+Completed application and all documents required (50 points) must be received by March 15 @ 5 pm.

 - Admission to Doña Ana Community College (DACC).
 You can apply to DACC Here.
-Students must be admitted to DACC prior to applying to dental assisting and the start of dental assisting coursework. - i) Note: Admission to NMSU or DACC does not guarantee admission to the Dental Assisting Program. - 2) Submit Application to the Dental Assisting Program no later than May 15 by 5pm. - i) Incomplete and or late applications will not be considered. - ii) The application can be found online in the dental assisting website https://dacc.nmsu.edu/academics/programs/dental-programs/ - iii) As part of the application, you will need to write an essay.
-Pay close attention to the instructions on the application as it provides you with the topic and guidelines for the essay you will submit. - 3) Completion of all required pre-requisites are needed prior to applying to the Dental Assisting Program.
-If prerequisite courses are in progress the semester on which you apply, they will only be considered if the course(s) is/are successfully completed by the end of the spring semester in which you apply.
+Students must be admitted to DACC before applying to dental assisting and the start of dental assisting coursework. - i) Note: Admission to NMSU or DACC does not guarantee admission to the Dental Assisting Program. - 2) Submit Application to the Dental Assisting Program no later than March 15 by 5 pm. - i) Incomplete and or late applications will not be considered. - ii) The application can be found online on the dental assisting website https://dacc.nmsu.edu/academics/programs/dental-programs/ - iii) As part of the application, you will need to write an essay.
+Pay close attention to the instructions on the application as it provides you with the topic and guidelines for the essay you will submit. - 3) Completion of all required pre-requisites are needed before applying to the Dental Assisting Program.
+If prerequisite courses are in progress the semester in which you apply, they will only be considered if the course(s) is/are completed by the end of the spring semester in which you apply.
 The program will verify successful completion of these courses by the end of the semester and a C or better will be required in pre-requisite coursework to be considered successful. - 4) Official transcripts from all colleges attended outside of DACC and NMSU are required.
-Unofficial transcript from NMSU or DACC is acceptable.
-This process can take time and if not received by May 15, your packet will be marked incomplete. - If you are having transcripts mailed to DACC make sure they are sent to the office of the Program Director at 3400 South Espina Street, Las Cruces NM 88003, Room# DASH 84F.
+An unofficial transcript from NMSU or DACC is acceptable.
+This process can take time and if not received by March 15, your packet will be marked incomplete. - i) If you are having transcripts mailed to DACC make sure they are sent to the office of the Program Director at 3400 South Espina Street, Las Cruces NM 88003, Room# DASH 84F.
 Mailed official transcripts must be in unopened/sealed envelopes directly from the registrar's office. - ii) You can also send your transcripts via email to dentalprogramsadmissions@dacc.nmsu.edu or upload directly to the application.
 No late submissions of transcripts will be accepted.
 E-mailed transcripts must come directly from the school's registrar's office to the program admission's email listed above.

 Any transferred prerequisite courses must be validated by the admissions.
-Remember, if you transferred courses or attended other colleges outside NMSU or DACC, you MUST submit an official transcript from the other college(s) attended by the May 15 @5pm deadline.
+Remember, if you transferred courses or attended other colleges outside NMSU or DACC, you MUST submit an official transcript from the other college(s) attended by the March 15 @ 5 pm deadline.

 - 5) Information Session participation.
-Your name must appear on the orientation sign in sheet.
-For a list of orientation dates available please visit the dental assisting webpage. - If you live more than 150 miles from the college, you are not required to attend in person but you must schedule your orientation here or check the website for available dates.
+Your name must appear on the orientation sign-in sheet.
+For a list of orientation dates available please visit the dental assisting webpage. - i) If you live more than 150 miles from the college, you are not required to attend in person but you must schedule your orientation here or check the website for available dates.

-The Dental Assisting Program has limited enrollment and can accept no more than twelve (12) students each Fall.
-Prerequisite courses must be completed prior to starting the dental assisting curriculum.
+The Dental Assisting Program has limited enrollment and can accept no more than sixteen (16) students each summer.
+Prerequisite courses must be completed before starting the dental assisting curriculum.
 Application to the program is not a guarantee of acceptance.
 Acceptance is competitive and based on individual academic performance in previous coursework and other criteria.

-Applications will be accepted only between March 15 and May 15 for the class starting in the Fall, semester.
+Applications will be accepted only between January 1 and March 15 for the class starting in the Fall, semester.
 Incomplete or late applications will not be accepted.
 New applications must be submitted each year for students who are re-applying.
 There are NO exceptions.